Notification Target Management using Spyctl

 OperationsTeam notif_tgt:XXXXXXXXXXXXXXXXXXXXXX 7d emails 1

 The default output is a tabular summary of your Notification Targets.
-To download the Notification Target as yaml or json you can use the -o option
+To download the Notification Target as yaml or json you can use the `-o` option

-spyctl get notification-targets -o yaml OperationsTeam
+<pre class="language-bash"><code class="lang-bash"><strong>spyctl get notification-targets -o yaml OperationsTeam

 $ spyctl get notification-targets -o yaml OperationsTeam